spacetelescope/specviz/docs/developer.rst

 | ``plot_window_activated``    | Fired when a PlotWindow becomes active.                                  |
 +------------------------------+--------------------------------------------------------------------------+

-|Workspace|s also contain the methods for providing the Qt dialogs for loading
+|Workspace| objects also contain the methods for providing the Qt dialogs for loading
 data (:func:`~specviz.widgets.workspace.Workspace.load_data`) using the `specutils` IO infrastructure, as well as exporting data (:func:`~specviz.widgets.workspace.Workspace._on_export_data`), and deleting